danuw/blog/content/2020-12-20-dtdl-models-inheritance.md

     - documentation
 ---

-[Digital Twin Language Definition (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) is brilliant and helps standardise how to create your twin models and how they relate to each other.
+[Digital Twin Language Definition (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) is brilliant and helps standardize how to create your twin models and how they relate to each other.
 How about using it also to generate documentation in combination with mermaid?

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) "lets you represent diagrams using text and code".
 It makes it very easy to generate from what you are doing.
-Take a look at the samples in the [online editor](https://mermaid-js.github.io/mermaid-live-editor/#/edit).
+Take a look at the samples in the [online editor](https://mermaid-js.github.io/mermaid-live-editor/) for reference.

-I first heard of mermaid in the Azure DevOps context.

-I first started using the mermaid _flow chart_ to represent the twin graphs we would generate/import (a bit like what ADT Explorer ended up doing really well).
+I first heard of mermaid in the Azure DevOps context, but I really first started getting value out of it, by using the mermaid _flow chart_ to represent the digital twin graphs we would generate through an import process.
+We would therefore get visual confirmation of what had been imported (a bit like what [ADT Explorer](https://docs.microsoft.com/en-us/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/) is now used for).

 ![Default sample from the mermaid editor](./images/2020-12-20-dtdl-inheritance-graph/mermaid-classdiagram-example.png)

-However, I recently wondered how I could document the hierarchy I had in my Models folders alongside with the code, and got inspired by the _class diagram_ this time.
+However, I recently wondered how I could document the hierarchy I had in my _/Models_ folders alongside with the code, and got inspired by the _class diagram_ type of diagrams this time.
-That would help visualise the inheritance (through DTDL extends), and likely the main properties they would each bring as part of their extendability.
+That would help visualise the inheritance (through DTDL's _extends_ property), and likely the main properties each model would each bring as part of their extendability.

-DTDL defines that you can extend with up to 2 interface at thhe tim eof writing.
+DTDL defines that you can extend with up to 2 interface at the time of writing.

 ![Example of just extracting the extend properties to model inheritance from the ADT Explorer's examples](./images/2020-12-20-dtdl-inheritance-graph/extends-example.png)